JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 declined to take it as a joke.
 He complained, quite gravely, of the noises and the smells of London.
 I declare I am far from sure that he did not speak with a slightly rustic accent!
 I offered him breakfast.
-The innocent countryman was quite shocked.
-HIS breakfast hour was half-past six–and HE went to bed with the cocks and hens!
+The innocent countryman was quite shocked. _His_ breakfast hour was half-past six–and _He_ went to bed with the cocks and hens!

 “I only got back from Ireland last night,” said the Sergeant, coming round to the practical object of his visit, in his own impenetrable